 Wish List for Next Generation Virtual Worlds – Social Web + Virtual Worlds + Content + People

-I have written about this before… in a nutshell… I would like to see a grid of grids approach, a single instance world where travel is possible with a common identity and a suitable “suitcase” (intelligently filtered and adapted) and where radically different newer technologies and user interactivity modalities can be introduced alongside legacy facilities and which can gradually build a community and content.
+I have written about this before… in a nutshell… I would like to see a grid of grids approach, a single instance world (accepting for duplicated content to allow for scale) where travel is possible with a common identity, a suitable “suitcase” (intelligently filtered and adapted) and interchangeable currency.
+Also where radically different newer technologies and user interactivity modalities can be introduced alongside legacy facilities and which can gradually build communities and shared content.

 OpenSimulator as a Beacon

 Work needs to be started on protocols for interchange of avatars and suitable portable and sharable content between different grids and technologies.
-That was not continued unfortunately.
-New commercial efforts seems to be more concerned with walled gardens than open standards and facilities to inter work with many other grids and technologies.
+The early work on the Open Grid Protocol and experiments to allow teleport between OpenSim and Second Life were not continued unfortunately.
+New commercial efforts seems to be more concerned with walled gardens and lock in for commercial data gathering than open standards and facilities to inter work with many other grids and technologies.
 OpenSimulator could be a beacon to show the way and an experimental environment to test ideas.

 - Tate, A., Hansberger, J.T., Potter, S. and Wickler, G. (2014) Virtual Collaboration Spaces: Bringing Presence to Distributed Collaboration, Journal of Virtual Worlds Research, Assembled Issue 2014, Volume 7, Number 2, May 2014.
 [PDF Format]